Suicide by cop: Recognition and research

 A study of five years (2010–2015) of LAPD data on 419 attempted suicides by cop found that officers used lethal force seven times, killing five of the subjects.
 Less-lethal force was used 71 times.
 No force was used the other 341 times, or 81 percent.
 LAPD's Mental Evaluation Unit has specially trained officers, paired with mental health clinicians, to handle such incidents who are on call 24 hours a day.

 In the US, the Police Executive Research Forum developed a protocol for dealing with incidents, in which officers do not aim their weapon at the person, move a safe distance away and engage the person in conversation rather than shouting commands at them.
+Such deescalation tactics were deployed when blogger Perez Hilton self-harmed on-line in early August 2026.